Find quick answers to your questions about volunteering with Camphill

 So many different kinds of tasks – you’ll never get bored!

-Assisting people with developmental differences in their daily activities is the key task of all coworkers in Camphill communities.
+Assisting people with disabilities in their daily activities is the key task of all volunteers in Camphill communities.

 Being a volunteer in Camphill requires stamina, perseverance and an openness to learn.
 For those excited by this challenge, the rewards are manifold: personal satisfaction, friendships, discovering new interests and capacities, developing skills, making a difference in other people’s lives, and being part of a community effort for world healing.